someweisguy/esp_dmx/README.md

 ## To Do

-- Port the library to the Arduino IDE!
 - Reset-Sequence-First Mode.
 Allow for reset sequences to be sent first rather than using the UART hardware break circuitry.
-- Enable use of ESP32 Hardware Timer for Reset Sequence.
+- Allow for use of ESP32 Hardware Timer for Reset Sequence.
-- Remote Device Management.
-Enable RDM compatibility for DMX transceivers?